vallis/mc3pta/README.md

 This is the JPL's group Bayesian-inference pipeline for the [first IPTA mock data challenge](http://www.ipta4gw.org/?page_id=89).
 See also our [submission](http://www.vallis.org/ipta/submission.html) to the challenge.

-This is also the home of the `libstempo` Python wrapper for tempo2.
-If that's what you're looking for, you need only the `libstempo` folder.
-Look there for installation instructions.
+This used to be the home of the `libstempo` Python wrapper for tempo2.
+If that's what you're looking for, look in https://github.com/vallis/libstempo, and at the `libstempo` homepage at http://vallis.github.io/libstempo.

 ## Moving on to the challenge... ###